-The Fast Fiber & DSL Internet services map is a fully interactive Google map with zoom-in capabilities.
+Built by Chris, the Fast Fiber & DSL Internet services page has a fully interactive Google map with zoom-in capabilities.
 The blue area on the map displays where DSL internet is commonly available, while the red roadway lines show where fiber internet is available.
-The left portion encourages customers or interested parties to call for questions regarding coverage with expandable sections for frequently asked questions about fiber and DSL internet.
+The left side encourages customers or interested parties to call for questions regarding coverage with expandable sections for frequently asked questions about fiber and DSL internet.

 TELLING THE STORY

-up.net has a unique story to tell its customers, so getting the message right from the very first slide was key.
+up.net has a unique story to tell its customers, so getting the message right was key.
 It was important for up.net customers to quickly see the internet service options, but the offerings vary slightly for home and business customers.
-Monte created buttons on the home page slideshow that clearly direct home and business customers to the correct sections within the site.
+Monte created buttons on the home page slideshow that clearly direct home and business customers to the correct sections within the Drupal website.